UPMC Shadyside School of Nursing

 Weaknesses

-- Limited campus experience due to small size
+- Limited clinical experiences due to the school's small size.

 Academic Profile